PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 .. note::
   This SQLite database is different from the database used for the regular :doc:`SQLite 3 backend <../backends/generic-sqlite3>`.

-After this, you can use ``pdnsutil secure-zone`` and all other pdnsutil commands on your BIND zones without trouble.
+After this, you can use ``pdnsutil zone secure`` and all other pdnsutil commands on your BIND zones without trouble.

 .. _dnssec-modes-hybrid-bind: